neonlabsorg/wormhole-relayer/README.md

-# Acala Wormhole Relayer
+# Neon Wormhole Relayer
-The relayer to pay gas fee and redeem token on Karura/Acala after user send token with wormhole.
+The relayer to pay gas fee and redeem token on Neon after user send token with wormhole.

 ## Run Locally
 - install deps: `yarn`